Ayush-0906/Excel-Sales-Analytics/README.md

     1. To Create a Customer Performance Report for Sales Team for the given financial years

-    2. Cutomer Performance Report filtered for India market Customer Performance Report India.pdf
+    2. Cutomer Performance Report filtered for India market [Customer Performance Report India.pdf](https://github.com/Ayush-0906/Excel-Sales-Analytics/blob/f994cafd528c2d4ac439550e671300a2bab15bce/Customer%20Performance%20Report%20India.pdf)

-    3. To conduct a comprehensive comparison between Actual Sales vs the Target for financial year 2021 _[market performance and sales targets](https://github.com/KirandeepMarala/Excel-Sales_Analysis/blob/main/Customer%20Performance%20Report.pdf)_
+    3. To conduct a comprehensive comparison between Actual Sales vs the Target for financial year 2021

 - **Aim of Sales Data Analysis:** To look out and Research for the potential growth and profit markets and find out the markets that are behind the estimated target.